-• If you checked the "Yes" box on line C (or the box on line D and you purchased your home after April 30, 2011), attach a copy of the pages from a signed contract to make a purchase showing all parties' names and signatures, the property address, the purchase price, and the date of the contract.
+If you checked the "Yes" box on line C, attach a copy of the pages from a signed contract to make a purchase showing all parties' names and signatures, the property address, the purchase price, and the date of the contract.
 If you are claiming the credit as a long-time resident of the same main home, attach copies of one of the following: Form 1098, Mortgage Interest Statement (or substitute statement), property tax records, or homeowner's insurance records.
 These records should be for 5 consecutive years of the 8-year period ending on the purchase date of the new main home.